xamcost/xamcost.github.io/src/projects/sedimark.md

 ## My role

-As a research tech lead at [Eviden](https://eviden.com/about-us/), I lead a small team of two developers: we've been designing, implementing and deploying [the marketplace](https://github.com/Sedimark/marketplace-frontend), working closely with:
+As a research and development technical lead at [Eviden](https://eviden.com/about-us/), I lead a small team of two developers: we've been designing, implementing and deploying [the marketplace](https://github.com/Sedimark/marketplace-frontend), working closely with:

 - [the LINKS foundation](https://linksfoundation.com/en/), which provides [the toolbox to interact with the IOTA tangle](https://github.com/Sedimark/dlt-booth).
 - [the university of Cantabria](https://web.unican.es/en/Pages/default.aspx), implementing the data space components, including its connector.